LitzN/Life-gardens/README.md

 #### **Index page**
 * Strong background of a garden will elicit positive feelings from customers and immediately gives the user an indication of what the business does.
-* Navigation bar for this page is transparent to ensure all focus is on the image and heading, the links are bolder to ensure visibility.
+* Navigation bar for this page is transparent to ensure all focus is on the image and heading, the links are bolder and have a dark background under the text to ensure visibility.
 * A large heading introduces the brand so it must stand out to the user, media queries were used to increase font size on larger screens for this purpose.
 * A few lines of text with basic information on what the company does and where they operate.
 The dark translucent background ensures the text is readable whilst maintaining the style of the page.